kei-kheng/wildfire_inpainting/7_environment_RGB/README.md

     - `observed`: What the agent currently knows about the environment
     - `explored`: Regions the agent has explored
     - `confidence`: Models information decay for agents to adapt to dynamic environment and are able to communicate with agents within its communication range, exchanging information.
-When the size of the payload is limited, agents prioritize transmitting observation with higher confidence values. `observed` and `explored` decay at a fixed rate and information below the confidence threshold are phased out.
+When the size of the payload is limited, agents prioritize transmitting observation with higher confidence values.
+Agents maintain a confidence matrix that decays **linearly** over time, modeling information freshness in dynamic environments (e.g., changing fire spread).
+Information below the confidence threshold are phased out.
 The Pygame window displays 5 agents' prediction based on their respective observations.
 Screenshots of the window are captured periodically.
 Simulation conditions are written to a text file and the evaluation metrics are plotted against the simulation time at the end of simulation.

 **Evaluation metrics:** MSE, PSNR, SSIM.
 Calculated over **entire image** from the perspective of `agent_1`.